 Partial water changes are the easiest and safest.
-You can easily replace up to 50 percent of the water in your tank without any problems arising, and you will mostly only need to perform small 20 percent changes.
+You can easily replace up to 50 percent of the water in your tank without any problems arising, and you will mostly only need to perform a small 20 percent change.

 It is always wise to have some water test strips and kits at hand so that you can check the chemical composition of your betta water without waiting for other symptoms to appear, such as sick fish.

 How Often To Change The Water In A Small Tank